 How is the Manufacturing Sector using Artificial Intelligence?

 Through computer vision, machines can be powered to pay attention to the tiniest of details, far beyond a man’s potential.
 Landing.ai, a startup formed by Silicon Valley veteran Andrew Ng, has developed machine-vision tools to find microscopic defects in products such as circuit boards, using a machine-learning algorithm trained on remarkably small volumes of sample images.
-If it spots a problem or defect, it sends an immediate alert, an AI process known as “automated issue identification.”
+If it spots a problem or defect, it sends an immediate alert, an artificial intelligence process known as “automated issue identification.”

 Artificial intelligence can also be used to monitor the whole process of manufacturing.
 Siemens, one of the leading manufacturing companies on the planet, did just that.
 They embarked on a digitalization strategy of which one of the major goals was Overall Equipment Efficiency.
 In late 2017, the company announced the latest version of its IoT operating system, MindSphere.
 Physical machines can be connected to Mindsphere cloud environment, enabling it to build the application that visualizes the various metrics that plant managers need to monitor in 2018.
-It also gives the resources needed to build an industrial IoT system in a fraction of the time it would take to set up a physical environment.
+It also gives the resources needed to build an industrial Internet of Things system in a fraction of the time it would take to set up a physical environment.

-General Electrics is yet another leader in the manufacturing sector that has adopted the ai strategy.
+General Electrics is yet another leader in the manufacturing sector that has adopted the artificial intelligence strategy.
 In 2015 GE launched its Brilliant Manufacturing Suite for customers, which it had been field testing in its own factories.
 The system takes a holistic approach of tracking and processing everything in the manufacturing process to find possible issues before they emerge and to detect inefficiencies.
 GE claims it improved equipment effectiveness at this facility by 18 percent.

 It is powered by Predix, their industrial internet of things platform.
 In the manufacturing space, Predix can use sensors to automatically capture every step of the process and monitor each piece of complex equipment.
 You can view a short video of how its done here.

-Another application of Ai is the use of generative design.
+Another application of artificial intelligence is the use of generative design.
 Designers or engineers input design goals into generative design software, along with parameters such as materials, manufacturing methods, and cost constraints.
 Software explores all the possible permutations of a solution, quickly generating design alternatives.
 It tests and learns from each iteration what works and what doesn’t.
 From the many solutions that are put forward, the designers or engineers filter and select the outcomes that best meet their needs.
-This can lead to major reductions in cost, development time, material consumption and product weight.
-Airplane manufacturer Airbus used generative design to reimagine an interior partition for its A320 aircrafts and came up with an intricate design that ultimately shaved off 45 percent (30kg) of the weight off the part.
+This can lead to major reductions in cost, development time, material consumption, and product weight.
+Airplane manufacturer Airbus used generative design to reimagine an interior partition for its A320 aircraft and came up with an intricate design that ultimately shaved off 45 percent (30kg) of the weight off the part.